RenJump/C263-GroupHe/README.md

 ## Project Overview
 This project represents the culmination of efforts from UCLA's C263 course.
 We have innovated upon the latent diffusion model framework to design a fast tabular data generator that ensures privacy.
 Our approach introduces two major improvements:
-1. We decoupled the training processes of the VAE and diffusion model components, integrating DP-SGP within the VAE component to protect the privacy of latent variables.
+1. Based on the property of decoupled training processes of the VAE and diffusion model components in latent diffusion model, we integrating DP-SGP within the VAE component to protect the privacy of latent variables.
 2. We replaced the diffusion model component with a consistency model component to enable rapid generation of tabular data.

 To our knowledge, this is the first attempt to apply a consistency model for tabular data generation.